Home Directory Storage Quota

 check-quota /scratch/<username>

-# check a work directory quota
+# check a projects directory quota

-check-quota /work/<directory>
+check-quota /projects/<directory>

 The output will be of the following form (inode count refers to the number of files):